Stay safe. Stay informed.

 • Outpatient: Adult outpatients may have one visitor throughout outpatient stay.
 Pediatric patients may have two parents/guardians.
 Visitors will remain in the waiting room at the designated 6 foot separation.
 Once the maximum amount of people who can safely social distance is reached, visitors may be asked to remain in car until patient is ready for discharge.

 • ICU: No visitors allowed at this time

 • Emergency Room: Adult patients may have one designated visitor.
 Pediatric patients may have two adult visitors.
 In the event the patient is admitted, visitors must follow the policies above.

 ADDITIONAL VISITATION INFORMATION:

-• Everyone, including patients, visitors and employees, who enters the hospital, will be screened for a fever (100.4 degrees F or higher), cough, and shortness of breath.
-All visitors will be required to wear masks while moving throughout the hospital.
-Patients and visitors are allowed to remove masks while in a patient room but will assume the liability of risk of exposure if they remove it.
+• All patients, visitors, and employees will be screened for a fever (100.4 degrees F or higher), cough, and shortness of breath upon entrance to the hospital.
+All visitors will be required to wear masks while moving through the hospital.
+Patients and visitors are allowed to remove masks while in a patient room but will assume the liability of risk of exposure if they choose to remove their masks.

 • Visitors entering the hospital from 5AM-5PM should only enter through the outpatient entrance.
 Visitors should only enter through the ER if they are with an ER patient or it is after 5PM.

 • Visitors of patients will be allowed to go to the cafeteria.
 The only visitors who will not be allowed to leave the room are visitors of COVID positive patients and COVID suspects.